Improving lives by providing health, education and disability services to people from all backgrounds.

 ALLIED HEALTH ASSISTANT & CULTURAL SUPPORT

 Dilveen arrived in Australia from Iraq in 2018.
-Dilveen has a Certificate I in Business and is currently completing a Certificate IV in Tertiary Preparation.
+Dilveen has a Certificate I in Business and completed a Certificate IV in Allied Health Assistance in 2023.

 -